Moctezuma I: Reign

-Early in his rule, he led a conquest against the state of Oaxaca in 1445.
-Moctezuma also then went on to extend the boundaries of the Aztec empire beyond the Valley of México to the Gulf Coast, known as the "Sea of the Sky", for the first time, subjugating the Huastec people and Totonac peoples and thereby gaining access to exotic goods such as cocoa, rubber, cotton, fruits, feathers, and seashells.
+Early in his rule, he conquered the state of Oaxaca in 1445.
+Moctezuma then went on to extend the boundaries of the Aztec empire beyond the Valley of México to the Gulf Coast, known as the "Sea of the Sky", for the first time, subjugating the Huastec people and Totonac peoples and thereby gaining access to exotic goods such as cocoa, rubber, cotton, fruits, feathers, and seashells.
 The Aztec were then known as the "Neighbors of the Sea of the Sky", as they controlled all the territory up to the Gulf of Mexico.

 Natural disasters

 As a ruler, Moctezuma faced and overcame many natural disasters.
 In 1446, a swarm of locusts destroyed the region's crops In 1449, Lake Texcoco flooded the city.
 In 1450, a frost and drought again destroyed the region's crops.
 These droughts and frosts continued for four years.
 The famines resulted in some selling their children or themselves into slavery, and the city lost most of its population.
 This drought resulted in Moctezuma's period of peace ending.